Bremont Codebreaker No.145/240

 What a first watch to have in our collection with such a great story behind it from the superb British watchmaker.

-This is a limited edition watch and is one of only 240 made.
-This is unworn and comes complete with everything it left the dealer with in April 2015
+This is a limited edition one owner watch is one of only 240 made and this watch is unworn and comes complete with everything it left the dealer with in April 2015

 We are offering this unique watch at a very competitive price thats £2000 less than others on the market.
 We believe this will an excellent investment watch or just one to happily enjoy every day.